 Coronary artery disease, the most common form of heart disease, is the main cause of death in America among both men and women.
-This is why having heart disease, or any kind of artery or heart problem, makes it increasingly difficult for individuals to obtain health insurance.
+Just one reason why having heart disease, or any kind of artery or heart problem, used to make it very difficult for individuals to obtain health insurance.
 Now, regardless of your risk, you cannot be turned down for coverage.
 Coronary heart disease forms when plaque builds up in the arteries to your heart, and is also referred to as hardening of the arteries.
 However, there are many other types of heart disease, including angina, myocardial infarction, as well as congenital heart defects.
-Each of these involves a narrowed or blocked blood vessel, and can ultimately lead to a heart attack, chest pain, or stroke if not treated.
+Each of these involves a narrowed or blocked blood vessel, and can ultimately lead to a heart attack, chest pain or stroke if not treated.

 As Americans are prone to many of the risk factors, it is no surprise that heart disease is so prevalent.
-High stress, poor diet, smoking, obesity, and laziness are among the many roots of this family of illnesses.
-They can be treated and prevented by avoiding such behaviors and not being so American.
+High stress, poor diet, smoking, obesity and sedentary lifestyle are among the many roots of this family of illnesses.
+They can be treated and prevented by avoiding such behaviors, increasing exercise and eating a balanced diet.
 If the condition escalates, treatment varies according to the specific type of cardiovascular illness.
 Many types of heart disease are alleviated by lifestyle changes such as eating habits and also can involve medication.
 Surgery or other medical procedures may also be required to clear the blockages in the heart, such as a coronary angioplasty, or the more invasive coronary artery bypass surgery.

-Heart disease impacts your likelihood of getting health insurance in a fairly negative way before the health care law was effective.
-Almost 100 percent of the time, you will be declined coverage or if you are lucky, pay twice as much as a healthy person.
-The majority of health insurers will evaluate your condition based on your BMI (height to weight ratio), which must be within a normal range, as well as your medical history of surgeries, specific medications, and current treatment.
-If you take a costly medication, or have had any surgery in the past however-many years your state or the particular insurer looks back, you will be turned down.
+Heart disease impacted your likelihood of getting health insurance in a fairly negative way before the health care law was effective.
+Almost 100 percent of the time, you would be declined coverage or if you were lucky, pay twice as much as a healthy person.
+The majority of health insurers would evaluate your condition based on your BMI (height to weight ratio), which must be within a normal range (below 30), as well as your medical history of surgeries, specific medications, and current treatment.
+If you took a costly medication, or had any surgery during the look-back period for your state or insurer, you would be turned down.

-This is because health insurance companies are still allowed to be discriminatory, and only want to pay for healthy patients – or in other words, as little as possible.
-Though these days will cease soon enough, for another year people must abide by the rules of the health insurance company.
-Below is an example of a health insurer’s underwriting guidelines for various diseases of the heart.
-Though it is evident that most individuals with heart disease will be declined, there are a few groups in there with a beacon of hope.
+Previously, health insurance companies had the right to be discriminatory, and only wanted to pay for healthy patients — in other words, as little as possible.
+Below is an example of a health insurer’s 2012 underwriting guidelines for various diseases of the heart.
+Though it is evident that most individuals with heart disease would be declined, there were a few groups in there with a bit of hope.

 Those who manage their condition with an over-the-counter medication or a prescription drug will be subject to a rate increase, but they may be accepted regardless.
 Depending on each person’s specific lifestyle choices, current health status, and method of treatment, these are the potential outcomes.
-For those who do make the cut, there is also the possibility of having one of those lovely exclusion periods or elimination riders accompany your plan.
-These are the insurer’s way of saying, “come on in, but don’t get too comfortable,” as you won’t be able to receive coverage for heart problems for a number of months or years.
+For those who do make the cut, there was also the possibility of having one of those exclusion periods or elimination riders accompany your plan.
+These were the insurer’s way of agreeing to cover you, but not entirely, as you wouldn’t be able to receive coverage for heart problems for a number of months or years.
 Essentially, these results pushed you into a high-risk pool.

-They also cover a variety of services, and will perhaps cover a surgery or two as considered medically necessary.
+Some group plans will cover an array of medical services, and will perhaps cover a surgery or two as considered medically necessary.
 If your life is being threatened, the insurer cannot deny a claim.
 While all coverage is different depending on the chosen plan, you should be able to access the medical care you need on a group plan.
 The same range of HMO, PPO, and POS applies to group plans as individual plans, so it is much like what you would have been able to get through the individual plan that would be declining you.

-If the previous two options are out of your price range, and basically everything seems out of your price range in this arena, consider Medicaid if you have not already.
-The Medicaid program in your state will cover your condition, and more, for no cost as long as you meet their income guidelines.
+If the previous two options are out of your price range, and basically everything seems out of your price range when it comes to insurance, consider Medicaid — if you have not already.
+The Medicaid program in your state will cover your condition and the basics of medical care for no cost as long as you meet their income guidelines.
 Each state is different, therefore it is essential you find out what the guidelines are so you can get coverage as soon as possible.